dmstr/EOL-phd5-template/README.md

     docker-compose up -d

-You can access the application now in your browser
+You can access the application now in your browser (replace `docker.local` with the IP of your Docker host)

     open http://docker.local:21080